bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.71 built 2023-12-04
+## Taminations version 1.6.73 built 2024-01-08
-Copyright 2023 by Brad Christie.
+Copyright 2024 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
+* Fix animation for Wrong Way Grand
-* Better animation for Fold and Cross Fold from waves
+* Fix one animation for Bend the Line
+* More animations for Reshape
 * Sequencer changes:
-  - Add Sausage and Outrigger formations to Adjust command
+  - Set keyboard focus back on edit line after tapping Undo or Reset
+  - Fix level for Diamond Chain Thru
+  - Fix Concentric 1/4 In from lines facing out
+  - Fix Stretch Half Tag
+  - Enable Reverse Circle By
+  - Fixes for Peel Off and related calls
+  - Fix setting starting formation to Columns
+  - Fix for Cross Ramble with center left-hand wave
+  - Enable Scoot and Weave from appropriate t-bones
+  - Adjust Squeeze the Hourglass/Galaxy to snap to other formation
+  - Enable All 8 Dixie Diamond from static tandems
+  - Enable Alter the Wave from facing dancers
+  - Enable Follow Thru from appropriate t-bones
+  - Accept Skip the Last <n> Parts
+  - Enable <selected dancers> Skip <some part>
-  - Select Near/Far/Left/Right groups of dancers for asymmetric choreography
+  - Code for Vertical
+  - Fixes for how Random Colors works
-  - Fix for All 8 (anything) and Roll
+  - Improvements for Substitute

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)